Updated: 18-Apr-24 09:13 ET

 Key Factors

-- The total number of continued weeks claimed for benefits in all programs for the week ending March 30 was 1,953,031, a decrease of 12,519 from the previous week.
-In the same week a year ago, there were 1,821,910 weekly claims filed for benefits in all programs.
+- The total number of continued weeks claimed for benefits in all programs for the week ending November 23 was 1,688,220, a decrease of 63,269 from the previous week.

 Big Picture